wmo-im/wis2box-training/documentation/docs/practical-sessions/configuring-station-metadata.en.md

 For sharing data internationally between WMO Members, it is important to have a common understanding of the stations that are producing the data.
 The WMO Integrated Global Observing System (WIGOS) provides a framework for the integration of observing systems and data management systems.
 The **WIGOS Station Identifier (WSI)** is used as the unique reference of the station which produced a specific set of observation data.

-wis2box has a collection of station metadata that is used to describe the stations that are producing the observation data and should be retrieved from the **OSCAR/Surface** database.
-The station metadata in wis2box is used by the BUFR-transformation tools to check input data contains a WIGOS Station Identifier (WSI) and to provide a mapping between the WSI and the station metadata.
+wis2box has a collection of station metadata that is used to describe the stations that are producing the observation data and should be retrieved from **OSCAR/Surface**.
+The station metadata in wis2box is used by the BUFR transformation tools to check that input data contains a valid WIGOS Station Identifier (WSI) and to provide a mapping between the WSI and the station metadata.

 ## Create an authorization token for collections/stations